juliangruber/proxy-clone/Readme.md

 ## Performance

   Depending on the object size, `proxy-clone` can be wayyyyy faster than naive JSON clone or the [clone](https://npmjs.org/clone) module from npm.
+The most important thing to note is that clone speed is constant, however using the cloned object is slightly slower.

 ```
 JSON small x 40,755 ops/sec ±13.60% (65 runs sampled)